benko/ocp4-lab-deployment/README.md

 node can communicate with, and authenticate against, any hosts you choose to involve in this, and that privilege escalation is configured correctly.

-The ``ansible.cfg`` files will probably work well unmodified, but you definitely want to have a look at the ``hosts`` inventory and customise it for your needs and desires.
+The ``ansible.cfg`` file will probably work well unmodified, but you definitely want to have a look at the ``hosts`` inventory and customise it for your needs and desires.

-You *most definitely* want to have a look at the ``group_vars`` directory, especially the ``all.yml`` file, because it contains all the important configuration settings.
+You *most definitely* also want to have a look at the ``group_vars`` directory, especially the ``all.yml`` file, because it contains all the important configuration settings.

-That being said, do not neglect to have a look at other var files - you may need to change bits and pieces here and there.
+That being said, do not neglect to have a look at the other var files - you may need to change bits and pieces here and there.

 ### Virtualization Host Configuration